davehorton/drachtio-cpaas-server/docs/CONCEPTS.md

 ## CLIENT-SERVER INTERACTION

-The normative server architecture will consist of an edge / SBC element, and a cluster of one or more servers; each server running drachtio + freeswitch + node.js + and a single app which provides the server CPAAS application.
-The reason for drachtio and freeswitch on the same server is both simplicity of operation and scaling (i.e., cookie-cutter) as well as to simplify the use of TTS (i.e. no need to create a freeswitch module).
+The normative server architecture will consist of an edge / SBC element, and a cluster of one or more servers; each server running drachtio + freeswitch + node.js + the CPAAS application.
+The reason for drachtio and freeswitch on the same server is both simplicity of operation and scaling (i.e., cookie-cutter) as well as to simplify the use of TTS (i.e. no need to create a new freeswitch module for TTS).

 Additionally, there will be a redis cluster, and possibly a noSQL or SQL database.